 In addition to “coffee, culture, and community,” Flava has intensive mentorship and coaching on the menu, and an important imperative for the adults who work within the space: helping young women and gender expansive youth (i.e. trans, non-binary, non-conforming) realize their passions and purpose and putting the onus on leadership to help make it happen.

 “When it comes to youth of color, a lot of employers don’t have a vested interest.
 Outside of them training you for your first day, they don’t talk to you,” says Grigsby.
 “But I like to ask [employees] ‘What can I do for you’?
 And everyone has a lengthy answer.
 It feels cruel to just look at someone like you work here, I pay you.
 So, instead, how can we do this work more effectively?”

-Once the cafe gets rolling, Grigsby plans to have a “Dream Fund,” where big, long term, lofty goals can get realized with the help of the cafe and the community at large.
+Grigsby also plans to have a “Dream Fund,” where big, long term, lofty goals can get realized with the help of the cafe and the community at large.

 “Moesha was never afraid to be herself,” says Grigsby.
 But she didn’t get there by accident.
 Surrounded by other supportive women of all ages in a safe and affirming environment was crucial.
 Grigsby says young women naturally tend to gravitate and cling to her, and her calling is to meet that with intention.

 When she left high school, says Grigsby, she felt like this: “I have options after I leave this place.”

 Those options turned into an obligation: help others to find theirs.

 Favorite place to take a visitor/guest?

 My favorite place to take visitors is Penumbra Theatre.
 I love that their shows have intentional focus on Black playwrights, stories, and aesthetics.
 I’m also able to share the history of the Rondo Neighborhood with folks, which I think is important for people to understand in the larger context of why that space and work is so special.